 2 Day Conference

 The summer seminar culminates in a two day conference open to the public.
 Get inspired by great speakers, see successful projects from past fellows, and make valuable connections to last throughout your career!

 We are seeking the following applicants to participate in the program:

 Apply as part of an interdisciplinary team and increase your chances of acceptance.

-All applicants must apply as an individual.
-Let us know in your application if you plan on partnering with a fellow colleague from your home institution.
+All applicants must apply as individuals.
+Let us know in your application if you plan on partnering with a fellow applicant.

-Get funding, advance research, venture out, make friends, and have fun...apply now!
+Get funding, advance research, venture out, make friends, and have fun!

 “SSNAP is a great opportunity for those looking to establish new collaborations and learn about research both from other SSNAP participants and from the amazing line-up of speakers.
 Our team was able to develop our project while receiving feedback both from our peers and top researchers in the field.
 I cannot overstate how helpful this was in shaping and refining the direction of our research.
 Walter, Felipe and the rest of the SSNAP team were wonderful.
 They really created a supportive and friendly environment that made the whole process enjoyable.”

 “I had an amazing time.
 The other fellows were fantastic.
 The teachers and guests were inspiring.
 I just wish I could go back and do it all again next year!”

 Jim A.C.
 Everett, University of Oxford